gasolineeater/hackathon1_aadf/procurement-platform/README.md

 5. Winner Announcement
 6. Documenting processes and decisions

+## Application Screenshots

+### Homepage
+The homepage provides an overview of the platform's features and benefits.

+### Tenders Page
+The tenders page displays all active procurement opportunities with filtering options.

+### Proposal Submission
+Vendors can submit detailed proposals through a comprehensive form.

+### Dashboard
+Authenticated users can manage tenders, evaluate proposals, and generate reports.

 ## Hackathon Challenge

 This project was developed as part of the Junction Hackathon Tirana challenge by the Albanian-American Development Foundation (AADF).

+## License

+MIT